DanielPickens/Ecomm-APP-backend-takehome/README.md

 ### Tech

-Dillinger uses a number of open source projects to work properly:
+ uses a number of open source projects to work properly:
 * [Flask] - Flask is a micro web framework written in Python
 * [Mysql] - an open-source relational database management system
 * [sqlalchemy] - An object-relational mapper (ORM) for Python